trade-tariff/trade-tariff-lambdas-fpo-search/README.md

 [61159500 = 225.24, 61159699 = 181.72, 61159900 = 119.44, 61159400 = 71.33]
 ```

-#### Running as an API

-Start the FastAPI service:

-Either using:

-`python api.py`

-or

-`uvicorn api:app --port 5000`

-You can then access the service locally at http://localhost:5000/code-search?q=smelly+socks&limit=10&digits=8

-#### Building an inference API Docker image

-You can build the API as a Docker image:

-`docker build -f Dockerfile.inference -t fpo-inference-api .`

-And then run it:

-`docker run -p 5000:5000 fpo-inference-api`

-You can then access the service locally at http://localhost:5000/code-search?q=smelly+socks&limit=10&digits=8

 ## Licence

 FPO Parcel Item Categorisation API is licenced under the [MIT licence](LICENCE.txt)